 I heard about Noosa during my first solo trip to Australia over 15 years ago.
 And I was so happy I visited Noosa when I returned to Australia because there are so many fun things to do in Noosa for solo travellers.
 I thoroughly enjoyed the laidback beach vibe and all the amazing activities.

-So if you are planning on travelling around East Coast Australia, make sure to follow my Noosa itinerary so you can see all the best attractions in one day.
+So if you are planning on travelling around East Coast Australia, follow my Noosa itinerary so you can see all the best attractions in one day.

 Want to read this post later?
 Pin it on your Pinterest board!